 MSF teams have provided basic medical care to communities that we could reach, including to a significant number of people who have experienced sexual violence.

-“In one of the villages we managed to access, we treated 21 victims of sexual violence in 48 hours.
-A few days later in a different area, we treated another 20 patients.
+“In one of the villages we managed to access, we treated 21 people for sexual violence in three days who all reported the incidents to have happened within the same 48-hour period.
 These numbers we’re seeing are very worrying”, says Brown.
 “However, we know many victims don’t receive any treatment.
 People are still hiding in the bush and swamp areas because they’re afraid of the ongoing violence, and so they don’t have access to basic services, including healthcare.
 Until the violence calms down, we can’t reach these people to give them the treatment they need”.